One China: Policy position in the ROC

-However, political consensus and public opinion in Taiwan has evolved since 1992, and the National Unification Council was suspended and ceased to function in 2006.
-There is significant difference between each faction's recognition for and understanding of the One-China principle.
+There is significant difference on Taiwan regarding recognition and understanding of the One-China principle.
 The Pan-Blue Coalition parties, led by the Kuomintang, generally accept the One-China principle.
-In particular, former president Ma Ying-jeou stated in 2006 when he was the Kuomintang chairman that "One China is the Republic of China".
+In particular, former president Ma Ying-jeou has stated that "One China is the Republic of China".
 The Pan-Green Coalition parties, led by the Democratic Progressive Party (DPP), do not accept the policy and view Taiwan as a country separate from China.
-Former DPP president Chen Shui-bian regards acceptance of the "One China" principle as capitulation to the PRC, and views it as nothing more than a topic for discussion, in opposition to the PRC's insistence that the "One China" principle is a prerequisite for any negotiation.
+Former DPP president Chen Shui-bian believes the 1992 Consensus forsakes Taiwan's national sovereignty, effectively ceding it to the PRC.
 President Tsai Ing-wen rejected the 1992 Consensus categorically in 2019.